kopyakova/BANOVA_R/README.md

   6. median -> mean
   7. predictors that have 3 levels or fewer will be automatically considered as factors

+V0.8 improvements (target 12-2016)
+  1. change the name of 'table of means' to 'table of predictions'
+  2. add floodlight analysis
+  3. add mediation analysis (single mediator)

-TODO: add single level models for the Poisson model for comparison when the number of subjects is equal to the number of observations
+Backlog: add single level models for the Poisson model for comparison when the number of subjects is equal to the number of observations